 The most famous lovey, also known as a security blanket, was owned by Linus Van Pelt from the cartoon comic, Charlie Brown.
-Linus was known for carrying around his tattered blue blanket, dragging it behind him wherever he went.
+Linus was known for carrying around his tattered blue blanket and dragged it behind him wherever he went.

 While you won’t necessarily want your little one carrying something like that to school once they reach Linus’s age, a lovey will be an important part of your baby or toddler’s development.

 It may end up being a small blanket, a strip of cloth, a stuffed animal, a toy, or some other seemingly random thing.
 Parents are never quite sure which object their little ones will latch on to.

 Regardless of what they choose, nurture their behavior and protect their lovey with your life.
 In fact, you may need to get a couple of spares in case one gets lost.

 In this article, we’ll share our top security blanket picks.
 Some lovies are small blankets, while others are more like baby security blankets with animal heads.

 In addition to sharing our favorites, we’ll also share valuable tips on how to introduce a lovey to your little one, how to care for your new security blanket, and what you can do to ensure that a major meltdown doesn’t ensue if you leave your primary one behind at a restaurant.